MartinMarwad/WikiAnalyze/readme.md

-# WikiSearch
+# WikiAnalyze

 ## About
-WikiSearch is an An Artificially Intelligent Wikipedia Search Engine.
+WikiAnalyze is an application to search, find, and convert wikipedia'a information into structured data.

 ## How It Works

-## Technologies Used
+## WikiAnalyze's Technologies
 - Django
+- Wikipedia API
 - wptools
 - SpaCy